Survey

 Polling Errors

 All polls come with a theoretical calculation of sampling error.
 Most of us are accustomed to hearing “plus or minus four percent” when we hear a newscaster citing the most recent poll results.
-Sampling error, however, isn’t the most serious error in polling.
+Sampling error, however, isn’t the only error in polling.

 Errors may result from a myriad of other factors and, unfortunately, most of these are impossible to quantify.
 Factors that can cause errors include: